maxchalk/maxchalk/README.md

-- 👋 Hi, I’m Venkatesh Spandan
+👋 Hi, I’m Venkatesh Spandan

-- 👀 I’m interested in Problem Solving and Full Stack Web development
+👀 I’m passionate about Problem Solving and Full Stack Web Development

-- 🌱 I’m currently learning Core Java and Data Structures
+🌱 I’m a Software Engineer with 3+ years of hands-on experience in building scalable Java and web applications

-- 💞️ I’m looking to collaborate on Web application
+💞️ I’m looking to collaborate on innovative web and enterprise applications

-- 📫 How to reach me: venkateshspandan@gmail.com
+📫 How to reach me: venkateshspandan@gmail.com

 <!---
 maxchalk/maxchalk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.